 - Repeat the steps until you obtain your desired potion.

 How to Brew Potions in Minecraft

 1. Base Ingredient

 The base ingredients are the first and main ingredients to be added to the brewing stand.
-Every potion requires a base ingredient to determine the potion type before brewing it into the final potion.
-The list below shows all of the base ingredients you will need to create which potions are in the game.
+Every potion requires a base ingredient to determine its type before brewing it into the final potion.
+The list below shows the base ingredients you will need to create which potions are in the game.
 The modifier effect will show what effects will be added to the potion when using that specific ingredient.

 |INGREDIENT||POTION TYPE||POTION MODIFIER EFFECT|

 |Redstone Dust||Mundane Potion||Extends Duration|